Data-Driven Stabilizing and Robust Control of Discrete-Time Linear Systems with Error in Variables: Conclusion

 \section{Conclusion}

-This paper formulated a state-feedback stabilization problem for systems corrupted by $L_\infty$-bounded measurement, process, and input noise. \ac{WSOS} programs for superstabilizability and quadratic stabilizability (Full) will converge to their respective controllers (if such a controller exists) as the degree tends towards infinity.
+This paper formulated a state-feedback stabilization problem for systems corrupted by $L_\infty$-bounded measurement, process, and input noise. \ac{WSOS} programs for superstabilizability, quadratic stabilizability, and positive stability (Full) will converge to their respective controllers (if such a controller exists) as the degree tends towards infinity.
 Such programs are computationally expensive with regards to the size of the \ac{PSD} matrices required in \acp{SDP}.
-A theorem of alternatives was deployed to create equivalent (superstability) and conservative (quadratic stabilizability) programs at a reduced computational cost by eliminating the noise variables.
+A theorem of alternatives was deployed to create equivalent (superstability and positive stability) and conservative (quadratic stabilizability) programs at a reduced computational cost by eliminating the noise variables.
 This framework was extended to the robust control of plants in the consistency set, as laid out through $H_2$ methods.

 Future work involves developing static-output-feedback and dynamic-output-feedback in the case of combined input noise and measurement noise.
 Other work involves analyzing conditions for which the sets $\bpc$ and $\pc$ are compact in terms of the collected data $\dc$ (e.g. sampling complexity and defining a concept of persistency of excitation), and quantifying the conservativeness involved with utilizing the Theorem of Alternatives in the $s > 1$ case.
 Tractability of this method would improve with further development and reductions in complexity of solving \acp{SDP}.